 Credit by Examination

-Financial Aid does not cover courses in which a student earns credit through Credit by Examination.
-Credit by Examinations count toward the maximum timeframe component but are excluded from the student's cumulative CGPA component and completion rate components.
+Financial Aid does not cover courses for which a student earns credit through examination.
+Credit by Examination courses count toward the maximum time frame component, but are excluded from the student's cumulative GPA component and completion rate components.